IELTS Essay Topics for 2026

 1. I think it depends on the government and the aims of their urban planning.
 That is to say, some governments are only interested in cheap, unattractive, functional buildings which have no character and no charm.
 This would definitely make a city pretty boring to visit and live in.
 But other governments understand that a city should be appealing, with impressive buildings, historical buildings and beautiful parks.
 So, if urban planning is done correctly, it can make a city more attractive, not only to the residents there, but also to foreigner travellers.
 After all, tourism is good for the economy.

-IELTS Writing Task 2 Essay Question: Urban Planning
+IELTS Writing Task 2 Essay Questions: Urban Planning

 Below are examples of essay questions that have appeared in the IELTS test about buildings and city planning.